 To make the right decision, we first need to understand how a page or app is loaded.

-In this example, we will use the reference app “Manage Products”, based on the split-screen layout.
+The “Manage Products” example below uses a flexible column layout.
 We will also assume that the necessary data for labels, tables, and so on is loaded asynchronously, and that the mapping is done via binding.

 First, the UI description and metadata are loaded.
 This is the minimum for a basic functional UI.
 Until this data is available, the app UI needs to be blocked.
-In this case, we set the busy state from the split-screen layout control (sap.m.SplitApp).
+In this case, we set the busy state from the flexible column layout control (sap.f.FlexibleColumnLayout).

 - Only use the busy dialog if you do not want to allow the user to use the shell, for example, to navigate to the home page.
 In some cases, long-running processes require the user to be informed about the result in order to continue, for example, to a second step.